JohnSimonCo/NotesApp/README.md

 NotesApp
 ========
-This is Simon and Johns note app!
-Penis!
+John and Simons note app project.
+Soon to be released on play store ;)